osmlab/name-suggestion-index/README.md

 This takes a long time and a lot of disk space.
 It can be done occasionally by project maintainers.
 You do not need to do these steps in order to contribute to the index.

-- Install `osmium` commandline tool and node package (may only be available on some environments)
+- Install `osmium` command-line tool and node package (may only be available on some environments)
   - `apt-get install osmium-tool` or `brew install osmium-tool` or similar
   - `npm install --no-save osmium`
 - [Download the planet](http://planet.osm.org/pbf/)